nealcaren/a-century-of-negro-migration/progress.md

 ### 2/16
 - Rook Schrader was unable to find how to make footnotes into roman numerals, but will continue trying.
 - Rook Schrader has fixed Chapter 9's footnote formatting
-- Rook Schrader has checked the audio of Chapter 3, will now be moving to formatting and punctuation.
+- Rook Schrader has checked Chapter 3 for accuracy and made the appropriate notes.